 What is repentance and why does it involve baptism?

 Repentance implies acknowledgement that we have done wrong, or confession.
 Confession is an important element of our salvation, as we have to confess our transgressions in order to be forgiven them.
-Confession as the means to forgiveness is essential for us, especially as we are ever prone to fail in our resolve to obey God after we have repented and been baptised.
+Confession as the means to forgiveness is essential for us, especially as we would most likely fail in any resolve we made to obey the 10 Commandments after we have repented and been baptised.
 Confession is a valuable tool for us to overcome the God-detested sin of pride, lest of course we become proud of our sins and boastful of them.